Encourage Children to Bond with Nature Through Fishing

 - Purchase children’s fishing gear.
 Take your little ones on a shopping trip to build excitement.
 Sure, you can let them use your old rod.
 However, they will be much more invested if they pick their own.
 One of the dads at Fatherly.com recommends purchasing a children’s starter rod and closed-face reel featuring their favorite characters, colors and designs.
 Other cool accessories are the kid’s tackle box, fishing gloves, snap-on bobbers and landing net.

 - Learn how to reel them.
-If it has been a long time or you have never fished with children, you may want to take a class.
+You may want to take a class if it has been a long time or you have never fished with children.
 Many local recreation and parks departments offer classes.

 - Pick the perfect location.
 The DNR lists the fishing hotspots in every region of the state on its website.
 Also, ask your family, friends, neighbors and co-workers where the fish are biting.
 However, the perfect location for your family depends on various factors, such as transportation.
 Contact your local recreation and parks for local fishing lakes.
 In Baltimore, the Patterson Park Boat Lake is stocked with Largemouth bass and Bluegill.